THE VWS IMMERSION PROGRAM

 start dates: Jan 18; Mar 2; Apr 13

 Students considering enrolling at Vermont Woodworking School are encouraged to contact VWS to discuss your goals and the program options available.
 If you are able to visit, we are happy to schedule a tour.
-Please contact Co-Founder and Director, Carina Driscoll.
+Please contact our Director Cat Emil, or Programs Assistant H Hamilton.